atomisthq/docs/docs/automations/command-examples.md

 For a fuller example, try a command that [Searches Stack Overflow](https://github.com/atomist-blogs/sof-command/blob/master/src/commands/SearchStackOverflow.ts).
 This example is explained in detail in this [Command blog post](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).

-## Send a message to a particular channel
+## Send a message to a Slack channel

 This command sends a message to the channel you specify.

 One common use for this command is to send messages from automations under development to a particular Slack channel that serves as an informal audit log.

 The `addressChannels` method on messageClient takes a message plus a second argument, which is a channel name (or channel ID).
 Or pass an array of channel names to send the message to all of them.